pythonomics/hello-world/README.md

 # hello-world
 My first repository

-I'm tryna learn Python and computing
+Just a student learning about Python programming and computing
-Y'all mind if I hit that
-YEET